-- Logical and physical access controls-Help to ensure systems and data are accessed by users who have a need, systems and data access granted is appropriate, key systems and data access is monitored and reviewed, and physical access to system infrastructure is protected. - Well-defined documented configuration management process-Ensures the District's IT systems are configured securely and that changes to the systems are identified, documented, evaluated for security implications, tested, and approved prior to implementation.
-This helps limit the possibility of an adverse impact on the system security or operations.
-Separation of responsibilities is an important control for system changes; the same person who has authority to make system changes should not put the change into production.
-If those responsibilities cannot be separated, a post-implementation review should be performed to ensure the change was implemented as designed and approved.

-- IT security internal control policies and procedures-Help prevent, detect, and respond to instances of unauthorized or inappropriate access or use, manipulation, damage, or loss to its IT systems and data. - Comprehensive documented and tested contingency plan-Provides the preparation necessary to place the plan in operation and helps to ensure business operations continue and systems and data can be recovered in the event of a disaster, system or equipment failure, or other interruption.
+- Logical and physical access controls-Help to ensure systems and data are accessed by users who have a need, systems and data access granted is appropriate, key systems and data access is monitored and reviewed, and physical access to its system infrastructure is protected. - Well-defined, documented configuration management process-Ensures the District's IT system configurations are documented and that changes to the systems are identified, documented, evaluated for security implications, tested, and approved prior to implementation.
+This helps limit the possibility of an adverse impact on the system's security or operation.
+Separating responsibilities is an important control for system changes; the same person who has authority to make system changes should not put the change into production.
+If those responsibilities cannot be separated, a post-implementation review should be performed to ensure the change was implemented as designed and approved. - IT security internal control policies and procedures-Help prevent, detect, and respond to instances of unauthorized or inappropriate access or use, manipulation, damage, or loss to its IT systems and data.

-Effect-There is an increased risk that the District may not adequately protect its IT systems and data, which could result in unauthorized or inappropriate access and the loss of confidentiality and integrity of systems and data.
-It also increases the District's risk of not being able to effectively continue daily operations and completely and accurately recover vital IT systems and data in the event of a disaster or system interruption.
+Effect-There is an increased risk that the District may not adequately protect its IT systems and data, which could result in unauthorized or inappropriate access and/or the loss of confidentiality or integrity of systems and data.

-Cause-Some of the District's policies and procedures lacked critical elements, and other policies and procedures were not fully implemented as of June 30, 2018.
+Cause-Some of the District's policies and procedures lacked critical elements, and other policies and procedures were not fully implemented as of June 30, 2019.

-Recommendations-To help ensure the District has effective policies and procedures over its IT systems and data, the District should follow guidance from a credible IT security framework such as that developed by the National Institute of Standards and Technology.
-To help achieve these control objectives, the District should further develop, document, and implement control procedures in each IT control area described below:
+Recommendations-To help ensure the District has effective policies and procedures over its IT systems and data, the District should follow guidance from a credible industry source such as the National Institute of Standards and Technology.
+To help achieve these control objectives, the District should develop, document, and implement control procedures in each IT control area described below: